SoniEx2/MDXML/README.md

 Namespaces
 ----------

 Namespaces are done with markdown H4 and H5 headers.
 H4 headers specify tag namespace, H5 headers specify attribute namespace.
+The syntax is `####` with no free spaces preceding it and `#####` with no free spaces preceding it, respectively.

     # Tag
     #### TagNamespace